isobarbaric/BSearch-Tracer/README.md

 ## What Is This?

-The ``BinarySearch`` class's ``trace`` method tabulates what the binary search algorithm would do given a particular list of numbers and a specified target value.
+The ``BinarySearch`` module's ``trace`` method tabulates what the binary search algorithm would do given a particular list of numbers and a specified target value.

 ## Demo